Choultry

 A choultry provides seating space, rooms, water and sometimes food financed by a charitable institution.
 Its services are either at no cost, or nominal rates, or it is up to the visitor to leave whatever they wish as a donation.
 They were also used by officials traveling on public business.
 Many major temples have mandapam and pillared halls, some called Thousand pillared halls with an attached kitchen for servicing pilgrims and travelers to the temple.
 The term choultry may overlap with a mandapa.
 Many Hindu monasteries (matha) also built and operated such choultries.

 Etymology

 In Telugu and Tamil chaawadi, [tsavadi, chau, Skt. chatur, 'four,' vata, 'road, a place where four roads meet].
 Alternatively, it is derived from chatra (छत्र) which means "umbrella, cover", or 'shraaya (श्राय) which means shelter.
-The word satram (సత్రం, സത്രം) is used for such buildings in the Telugu states and in Kerala.
+The word satram (సత్రం, സത്രം) is used for such buildings in the Telugu states and in Kerala and chhatra (ಛತ್ರ) in Kannada.
 In West India the form used is chowry or chowree (Dakhan. chaori).
 A pillared hall, a shed, or a simple loggia, used by travellers as a resting-place.